ItsTusharbz/aws-notes-obsidian-/Notes/AWS Snow Family.md

 - These are physical devices to transfer data IN or OUT from AWS
 - Helpful in the area where there is no internet connection or have very large amount of data to be transferred.
 - Comes  with 2 features
-- Data transfer into AWS is free, exporting data is pricesed
+- Data transfer into AWS is free, exporting data is priced

 |                | Snowcone         | Snowball Edge   |
 | -------------- | ---------------- | --------------- |